-Bitter melon (Momordica charantia).
+- Bitter melon (Momordica charantia).
 Bitter melon has traditionally been used as a remedy for lowering blood glucose in patients with diabetes.
 Preliminary clinical studies have indicated that bitter melon may decrease serum glucose levels.
 Bitter melon can be extremely dangerous to take when pregnant.

-Fenugreek seeds (Trigonella foenum graecum).
+- Fenugreek seeds (Trigonella foenum graecum).
 Fenugreek seeds, a spice found in many curry preparations, are high in fiber and have been shown to regulate glucose and improve lipid levels in both animals and humans.
-In two small studies of people with either type 1 or type 2 diabetes, fenugreek seed powder lowered blood glucose and improved levels of blood cholesterol and trigylcerides, among other beneficial effects.
-Fenugreek may interact with blood-thinning medications such as warfarin (Coumadin).
+In two small studies of people with either type 1 or type 2 diabetes, fenugreek seed powder lowered blood glucose and improved levels of blood cholesterol and triglycerides, among other beneficial effects.
+Fenugreek may interact with blood-thinning medications, such as warfarin (Coumadin).

-Cinnamon (Cinnamomum zeylanicum).
-In a clinical study of 60 people with type 2 diabetes, intake of 1, 3, or 6 grams of cinnamon per day reduced glucose, triglyceride, LDL cholesterol, and total cholesterol.
+- Cinnamon (Cinnamomum zeylanicum).
+In a clinical study of 60 people with type 2 diabetes, intake of 1, 3, or 6 grams of cinnamon per day reduced glucose, triglyceride, LDL cholesterol, and total cholesterol levels.
 Other clinical studies have found similar results.
 As a result, experts claim that cinnamon may play an important role in regulating blood sugar in people with diabetes.

-American ginseng (Panax quinquefolium).
-Although both Asian (Panax ginseng) and American (Panax quinquefolium) appear to lower blood glucose levels, only American ginseng has been studied scientifically.
+- American ginseng (Panax quinquefolium).
+Although both Asian (Panax ginseng) and American (Panax quinquefolium) ginseng appear to lower blood glucose levels, only American ginseng has been studied scientifically.
 Several clinical studies report a blood sugar-lowering effect of American ginseng (Panax quinquefolium) in individuals with type 2 diabetes, both on fasting blood glucose and on postprandial glucose levels.
 One clinical study found that people with type 2 diabetes who take American ginseng before or together with a glucose meal experience a reduction in glucose levels after they consume the meal.
-American ginseng may not be appropriate for people with auto-immune disease and may interact with several medications, including blood-thinning medications such as warfarin (Coumadin), among others.
+American ginseng may not be appropriate for people with autoimmune disease, and may interact with several medications, including blood-thinning medications, such as warfarin (Coumadin), among others.
 People with a history of hormone-sensitive cancers should only use ginseng under the guidance of their physician.

 Stressful life events can worsen diabetes in several ways.
-For example, stress stimulates the nervous and endocrine systems in ways that increase blood glucose levels and disrupt healthful behaviors (increasing the chances that an individual may consume a high level of calories and limit his or her physical activity -- a pattern that leads to elevated blood glucose).
+For example, stress stimulates the nervous and endocrine systems in ways that increase blood glucose levels and disrupt healthful behaviors (increasing the chances that an individual may consume excess calories and limit his or her physical activity, a pattern that leads to elevated blood glucose).

-It makes sense, then, to consider stress management as part of the treatment and prevention of diabetes.
+It makes sense then to consider stress management as part of the treatment and prevention of diabetes.
 Clinical studies have reported that people with diabetes who participate in biofeedback sessions (a technique that increases awareness and control of the body's response to stress) are more likely to reach target blood glucose levels than those who do not receive biofeedback.
-Although other studies have produced results that contradict this, researchers and clinicians agree that long-term stress is likely to worsen diabetes and that biofeedback, tai chi, yoga, and other forms of relaxation may help motivate people with diabetes to change their habits in order to manage their condition.
+Although other studies have produced conflicting results, researchers and clinicians agree that long-term stress is likely to worsen diabetes and that biofeedback, tai chi, yoga, and other forms of relaxation may help motivate people with diabetes to change their habits to manage their condition.

 Women of child-bearing age who have diabetes should consult an endocrine specialist about the benefits of managing glucose levels before trying to conceive.